 Next Steps to Do Today

-• Spend 30 minutes reading to your child.
+• Spend 30 minutes or more as a family or parent reading to your child.
+Reading is extremely powerful and useful as an interaction.

-• Donate books to local care givers and schools.
+• Help kids get access to books by donating books to family, local care givers, and schools.

 Next time we’ll address what we can do to reduce the massive learning gaps in our schools.